 It is vital that services use their own private keys for signing tokens so that tokens cannot be spent multiple times across different services.
-Moreover, each service that supports Privacy Pass should implement double-spend protection to ensure that tokens cannot be spent multiple times across their own architecture.
+Moreover, each service that supports Privacy Pass should implement doublespend protection to ensure that tokens cannot be spent multiple times across their own architecture.
 Not checking double-spends properly essentially implies that the stockpile of unspent passes for any client is much larger.
-An effective way of managing a large double-spend in-
+An effective way of managing a large double-spend index would be to use a hash table, Bloom filter or other similarly efficient data structure.